 - In extreme cases, passing out

-Some infants with severe TOF will require surgery soon after birth.
-In these cases, your baby will also need a “complete” TOF repair during infancy since the full repair since your baby will be too small as a newborn.
+Infants with a severe condition will require surgery soon after birth.
+In these cases, your baby will also need a complete tetralogy of Fallot repair during the first year of life.

-Here at the University of Maryland, we specialize in valve-sparing TOF repair which means we try very hard to keep your child’s pulmonary valve so that he/she will not need additional surgery later in life.
+Here at the University of Maryland Children's Hospital, we specialize in valve-sparing tetralogy of Fallot repair, which means we try very hard to keep your child’s pulmonary valve so that he/she will not need additional surgery later in life.